 Lord of the Rings things to do in Wellington for free

 If you are a Lord of the Rings fan, you probably already have a LOTR list of things to do.
 However, if you are looking for free things to do in Wellington city, you will be impressed as soon as you arrive.
-From the first moment, as your plane taxis in, a sign welcomes you to middle earth.
-Next, as you walk through the airport, you won’t be able to miss the giant Gollum hanging overhead.
+The domestic departures lounge is home to a giant eagle with Gandalf on his back, plus other examples in the airport.
 It, like other LOTR characters you will discover in the city, was created at the Weta Workshop.

 14. Weta Cave